 In addition to that this headset is compatible with lots of devices including mobile, Switch, PC, Xbox One, and PS4.

-In terms of design, the Arctis 7 delivers quite well, but this is not because of some attention drawing gimmicks as you would see in other headphones.
+In terms of design, the Arctis 7 delivers quite well, but this is not attributable to attention-drawing gimmicks as you would see in other headphones.
 The Arctis 7 is designed to be elegant, rather than flashy.
 It has a sleek, sophisticated, streamlined appearance, and is designed to easily conform to the shape and size of your head.

-This is a gaming headphone which you wouldn’t mind taking around with you as you go for a walk.
-The fact that it is compatible with mobile means it would actually be useful while you have it strapped around your head.
-The device comes in either white or black, and can be easily tossed into a bag for easy transportation.
+This is a gaming headphone that you wouldn’t mind taking around with you as you go for a walk.
+The fact that it is compatible with your mobile means it would actually be useful whilst you are wearing it on your head.
+The device comes in either white or black and can be easily tossed into a bag for easy transportation.
 The ear cups are even rotatable to ease packing.

-The only downside to this headset is the fact that to make use of some of the features you would have to go through some annoying workarounds.
-However, apart from that this is as good as gaming headphones can get.
+The only downside to this headset is the fact that to make use of some of the features, you have to go through some annoying workarounds.
+However, apart from that, this is as good as gaming headphones can get.

-Looking for a budget gaming headset that, nonetheless, delivers superior audio?
+Looking for a budget gaming headset that will still deliver superior audio?
 Look no further than the Razer Nari Essential.

 This wireless gaming headphone offers sound wireless performance for less than a hundred dollars.
 It is compatible with all your favorite devices including PS4 and PCs.
-It also features 7.1-channel simulated sound surround, with lots of customizable options for tweaking and adjusting the sound until it is just right for you—if you are using it to play PC games.
+It also features 7.1-channel simulated surround sound, with lots of customizable options for tweaking and adjusting the sound until it is just right for you.

 PS4 gamers are limited in their audio customization options because they are forced to use either stock EQ or stereo.
 But even with this limitation, you can still expect surprisingly excellent audio from the Razer Nari Essential headset.